Lab Members

 LAB MEMBER (Spring 2023) & Current Collaborator

-Maria E. Meinerding, MS is a clinical psychology doctoral candidate currently on internship at the VA in San Diego, CA. Her research broadly examines psychometrics and health behaviors with a systems-focused emphasis on the intersection of sociocultural identity, interpersonal relationships, health equity, and sexual wellbeing.
+Maria E. Meinerding, Ph.D. is a clinical psychologist at the San Diego VA.
+Her research broadly examines psychometrics and health behaviors with a systems-focused emphasis on the intersection of sociocultural identity, interpersonal relationships, health equity, and sexual wellbeing.
 Maria is interested in applied-clinical research, particularly in the context of sexual assault and relapse-prevention as well as development and dissemination of harm-reduction interventions.
-Maria previously taught Abnormal Psychology at SLU and has a strong interest in returning to teaching following completion of her pre-doctoral internship (SLU undergrads are truly the best!)
-She currently serves as a student member on the APA Division 12 Committee on Science and Practice.

 -